 Now, just like I shared in my post on Inflation – One Way to Beat It, this is not intended to be license to spend money that you shouldn't or to rack up credit card bills.

-It just makes sense that if you are going to be buying something online, then you may as well get something back for doing it.
-Makes sense, right?
+However, it is just simple commonsense that if you are going to be buying something online, then you may as well get something back for doing it.